 Location: Oxo Tower Wharf, Barge House St, South Bank, London SE1 9PH

-Join Nadia Albertini, Paris based embroidery and textile designer, as she shares her discovery of the fantastic Rébé collections and uncovered their forgotten history.
+Join Nadia Albertini, Paris based embroidery and textile designer, as she shares her discovery of the fantastic Rébé collections and uncovers their forgotten history.
 From museum archives to heritage departments of fashion houses today, it was about re-writing the history of one of the best embroidery ateliers in France in the 20th century.
 You will be taken on a journey of this discovery through images and anecdotes about Rébé's designs for Christian Dior, Cristobal Balenciaga, Hubert de Givenchy, Yves Saint Laurent and Roger Vivier.

 This talk will allow you access to the exhibition on the date of the talk, however will only allow a one time entry.